Skip to Main Content Page Title

 • Check for existing eBooks using Discover.
 Enter the title and author keywords, selecting 'Library collections' when prompted then, with the results on screen, select 'Available online' from the 'Availability' filter on the right.

-• Where an ebook is not an option available, check whether sections can be scanned.
+• Where an eBook is not an option available, check whether sections can be scanned.

 • Where there are no suitable online options available, discuss potential solutions with your Faculty Librarian.